pmelsted/bifrost/doc/tutorial/Intro.md

 v_um.clear(); // Vector of UnitigMap is not needed anymore
 ```
-here, we use the head *k*-mer of the unitig as its identifier.
+Here, we use the head *k*-mer of the unitig as its identifier.
 Hence, instead of having a vector of `UnitigMap`, you have a vector of `Kmer` where each *k*-mer is the head *k*-mer of a unitig you are interested in.
 Now to retrieve the unitigs associated to these *k*mers:
 ```cpp
 for (auto& km : v_km) {